Krishna4123/devopstr/readme.md

-"This is the First Commit by Krishna"
+"This is the first Commit by KrishnaPrasath"